Brian-Hsieh/kube-thrifty/README.md

 - [Helm 3](https://helm.sh/)
 - [Go 1.26.2](https://go.dev/) to build or run the TUI from source

-> [!Note]
+> [!IMPORTANT]
-> Your Kubernetes identity should be able to reach the API server, read the Kube-Thrifty Service and pods, and open pod port-forward connections.
+> Your Kubernetes identity must have permission to read the Kube-Thrifty Service and Pods, and open port-forward connections to Pods.

 ## Quick Start

-Install kube-thrifty from repository root:
+Install Kube-Thrifty from repository root:

 ```sh
 helm install kube-thrifty ./infra/kube-thrifty-chart \